wix-incubator/lerna-script/presets/idea/README.md

 # API

 ## ()
-Returns a `start` task that generates/regenerates idea project.
+Returns a function that generates [WebStorm](https://www.jetbrains.com/webstorm/) for all modules in repo.